 This is a guest post by Emily Starbuck-Crone from Maiden Voyage Travel.

 Locals ended up giving us some great tips.
-One advised my partner and I to go to the Basilica Cistern, and that was the first we’d heard of it.
+One advised my partner and me to go to the Basilica Cistern, and that was the first we’d heard of it.
 This bizarre underground cavern turned out to be one of the highlights of my trip, and I didn’t even know it existed prior to that tip.
-I’m also glad that we heeded the advice to go to a real hammam rather than taking the easy route and going to a Westernized version in a fancy hotel.
+I’m also glad that we heeded the advice to go to a real hammam (Turkish bath) rather than taking the easy route and going to a Westernized version in a fancy hotel.

 Don’t miss Istanbul’s major sites.
 But once you’ve done them, here are some lesser-known gems and activities to explore: